Geodesic Models with Convexity Shape Prior: Applications to Active Contours

-In the region-based geodesic model~\cite{chen2016finsler,chen2019eikonal}, image segmentation is solved by minimizing the energy $E$ as formulated in~\eqref{Eq_ACEnergy}.
-A key ingredient for the EAC model is to express, using Stokes theorem, the energy~\eqref{Eq_ACEnergy} as a weighted curve length, i.e. $E(\gamma) = \tilde\Phi(\gamma) + \sigma$, where $\sigma$ is a scalar value independent of $\gamma$, and where
+In the region-based Randers geodesic model~\cite{chen2016finsler,chen2019region}, image segmentation is solved by minimizing the energy $E$ as formulated in~\eqref{Eq_ACEnergy}.
+A key ingredient of this model is to express, using Stokes theorem, the region integral \eqref{eqdef:Xi} as a boundary integral (plus a constant).
+As a result, the energy~\eqref{Eq_ACEnergy} is reformulated as a weighted anisotropic curve length, i.e. $E(\gamma) = \tilde\Phi(\gamma) + \sigma$, where $\sigma$ is a scalar value independent of $\gamma$, and where

 The vector field $\varpi:\bR^2\to\bR^2$ is defined over an open bounded region $U\subset\Omega$, and is obtained as the solution of the linear PDE